 Drag a different string field from the same dataset onto your map.
 Your map will update to show a unique values map using the new field.

-Click the Info button to turn the map card over.
+Click the Flip card button to turn the map card over.
 The back of the card includes the count of each category and a text box for a description of the map.